 At the electricity retailer level, whether it is Victoria or any other state, we always suggest for people to shop around – some retailers are far more solar friendly than others and will offer better rates, higher payments for the power your system produces and/or better arrangements regarding your account generally.

 South Australia's solar feed in tariff is comprised of two components; the distributor (ETSA Utilities) contribution, plus a minimum electricity retailer contribution.

 Households that joined the program before October 31 2011 receive 44c per kilowatt hour from ETSA Utilities for a period of 20 years.
-Households joining after that date receive 16c until 30 September 2016.
+Households joining after that date, but before September 30, 2013 receive 16c until September 30, 2016.

 Additionally, the electricity retailer contribution is as follows:

 ACT's feed in tariff provides a 1:1 payment for all electricity generated for those who have their applications submitted by close of business, June 30, 2013.